 - Used very frequently by Madara in Natsume's Book of Friends.

 - In the historical manga Barefoot Gen, many of the citizens in Hiroshima use the phrase to explain why they accept the military rule, and the acceptance of the below-poverty conditions that cause many of their citizens to starve.

 - Used incredibly frequently in Sayonara, Zetsubou-Sensei.

-- Used in Skyhigh after the schoolgirl Kino-shita kills herself because she knows she'll be able to kill the Libby at her school, and she realizes that her friend she left behind is overjoyed in her death and then wishes she hadn't decided to drown herself.
+- Used in Skyhigh after the schoolgirl Kino-shita kills herself because she knows she'll be able to kill the Alpha Bitch at her school, and she realizes that her friend she left behind is overjoyed in her death and then wishes she hadn't decided to drown herself.
 Izuko simply tells her that's it's too late and it can't be helped, so she might as well just go to heaven without going through with the killing.

-- Suki na Mono wa Suki Dakara Shouganai, an incredibly melodramatic Boys Love manga, translated as "I Love Who I Love, So It Can't Be Helped''.
+- Suki na Mono wa Suki Dakara Shouganai, an incredibly melodramatic Boys' Love manga, translated as "I Love Who I Love, So It Can't Be Helped''.

 - At the end of CLANNAD episode 24 (Kyou Chapter), Kyou cancels a date with Tomoya because her sister wants to go shopping.
 He shrugs it off with "shikata ga nai", unselfishly.

 - Holland uses the phrase in Eureka Seven... to explain why the Gekkostate absolutely has to play a game of soccer before going to save the world.
 It pops up on at least one other occasion as well.

 - Holon from Real Drive uses the phrase in reference to other androids of her model and type being used for sexual intercourse.

 - Used a lot in Digimon Adventure 02.